 Third, the model predicts that there should only be an effect of incumbent workers wages on separations in the case incumbents wages are sticky.
 Note that if incumbent workers wages are sticky, it is possible to think of stories where new-hires wages could also be affected by the lagged wage of incumbents through new hires wages beeing tied to incumbent workers wages in a rigid wage structure within the firm.
-Although the degree of flexibility of new hires wages is the subject of intense debate (see e.g. Carneiro, Guimarães and Portugal, 2012, Gertler, Trigari and Huckfeldt, 2016, Haefke, Sonntag and van Rens, 2013, Martins, Thomas and Solon, 2012 and Pissarides, 2009), from the model outlined above it is clear that this indirect effect would impose a negative force on β_w since higher incumbent wages, ceteris paribus, also lower the incentive to create new jobs and thus mitigate the incentives to substitute away from incumbent workers.
+Although the degree of flexibility of new hires wages is the subject of intense debate (see e.g. Carneiro, Guimarães and Portugal, 2012, Gertler, Trigari and Huckfeldt, 2019?, Haefke, Sonntag and van Rens, 2013, Martins, Thomas and Solon, 2012 and Pissarides, 2009), from the model outlined above it is clear that this indirect effect would impose a negative force on β_w since higher incumbent wages, ceteris paribus, also lower the incentive to create new jobs and thus mitigate the incentives to substitute away from incumbent workers.
 This again would be a reason for viewing the positive estimate for β_w as a lower bound.
+Note however that using lagged information for constructing the instruments rules out any mechanism where firms react with the current wage to govern separations due to current conditions, which is not picked up by our dummy structure.